 This process can take several minutes, but because allicin is so unstable, you need to consume the garlic in a short period of time while it retains its potency.
 Of course, there are stabilized garlic supplements available which contain allisure (proven effective in preventing colds), but you also want the garlic to have direct contact with the bacteria or viruses.

-Garlic can cause chemical burns, so it’s important that you avoid this because they can be quite painful.
-I’ve heard terrible stories about how some people used garlic on their skin and ended up with a serious burn.
+Garlic can also cause chemical burns, so it’s important that you avoid this from happening.
+I’ve heard terrible stories from people who used garlic on their skin and ended up with a serious burn.

 Results from a 2001 garlic supplement vs cold study :